ansh-novarroh/Verba/README.md

 - **Can I use pre-existing data from my Weaviate instance?**

   - No, unfortunatley not.
-Verba requires the data to be in a specific format to work.
-And as of now, this is only possible by importing data through the Verba UI.
+Vijil RAG Agent requires the data to be in a specific format to work.
+And as of now, this is only possible by importing data through the Vijil RAG Agent UI.

-- **Is Verba Multi-Lingual?**
+- **Is Vijil RAG Agent Multi-Lingual?**

   - This depends on your choosen Embedding and Generation Model whether they support multi-lingual data.

-- **Can I use my Ollama Server with the Verba Docker?**
+- **Can I use my Ollama Server with the Vijil RAG Agent Docker?**

   - Yes, you can!
 Make sure the URL is set to: `OLLAMA_URL=http://host.docker.internal:11434`
   - If you're running on Linux, you might need to get the IP Gateway of the Ollama server: `OLLAMA_URL="http://YOUR-IP-OF-OLLAMA:11434"`